ucdrstdenis/ECS150-Project1/README.md

 - When a process is run, it calls `ForkMe()`, which forks the command into a child process that calls `RunMe()` for `execvp()`, while the parent waits with `Wait4Me()`.
 - If the process is marked for background execution `Wait4Me()` uses a nonblocking `waitpid()` with `WNOHANG`.
 The `ChildSignalHandler()` routine is entered when the background process completes, and calls `MarkProcessDone()` to mark the process in the list as completed.

-Finally, we are back to step 3) from when the RETURN key was pressed.
+Finally, we are back to the last step from when the RETURN key was pressed.

 The Process List is checked for completed commands, + completed messages are printed, and the whole thing repeats.

 If the 'exit' command or CTRL+D is pressed, the main routine checks the process list to make sure there are no outstanding processes.

-If there are not, it exits.

 # Header Files (API) #
 ``` c